celestiaorg/docs/docs/nodes/blobstream-orchestrator.md

 ---
-sidebar_label: QGB Orchestrator
+sidebar_label: Blobstream Orchestrator
-description: Learn about the QGB Orchestrator.
+description: Learn about the Blobstream Orchestrator.
 ---

-# QGB Orchestrator
+# Blobstream Orchestrator

 <!-- markdownlint-disable MD013 -->
 <!-- markdownlint-disable MD010 -->

 The role of the orchestrator is to sign attestations using its corresponding validator EVM private key.
-These attestations are generated within the QGB module of the Celestia-app state machine.
-To learn more about what attestations are, you can refer to [the QGB overview](https://github.com/celestiaorg/celestia-app/tree/main/x/qgb).
+These attestations are generated within the Blobstream module of the Celestia-app state machine.
+To learn more about what attestations are, you can refer to [the Blobstream overview](https://github.com/celestiaorg/celestia-app/tree/main/x/blobstream).

 ## How it works

 The orchestrator does the following:

 1. Connect to a Celestia-app full node or validator node via RPC and gRPC and wait for new attestations
-2. Once an attestation is created inside the QGB state machine, the orchestrator queries it.
+2. Once an attestation is created inside the Blobstream state machine, the orchestrator queries it.
 3. After getting the attestation, the orchestrator signs it using the provided EVM private key.
 The private key should correspond to the EVM address provided when creating the validator.
-Read [more about QGB keys](https://docs.celestia.org/nodes/qgb-keys/).
+Read [more about Blobstream keys](https://docs.celestia.org/nodes/blobstream-keys/).
 4. Then, the orchestrator pushes its signature to the P2P network it is connected to, via adding it as a DHT value.
 5. Listen for new attestations and go back to step 2.